destaMo/Scrum-Notes/content/web_development/skills/planning.md

 As you can already see we need to do a lot of preparation before we start the planning session.
 A good preparation however makes the process more reliable and possibly answers 90% of the questions that would otherwise appear during the development phase.

 In this step we already have Stories that represent user flows and shippable part.
-We've discussed _what_ we need to ship and we should focus now on _how_ we want to ship.
+We've discussed _what_ we need to ship and we should focus now on _how_ we want to ship it.
+We'll enhance Stories with Tasks within them to make it clearer on what flow we want to achieve or any technicality behind it.

 ---